AndrewDevlin/Ping-Pong/README.md

 * _Input:_ 30
 * _Output:_ ping-pong

+##Process:

-1. Create an empty array.
+_1. Create an empty string.
-2. Create a loop that adds numbers to the array up to and including the user input number.
+2. Create a loop that adds numbers to the string up to and including the user input number.
 3. Check to see if the numbers are multiples of 3, 5, or 15.
-If they are add ping, pong, or ping-pong to the array instead.
+If they are add ping, pong, or ping-pong to the string instead.
+4. Split the string.
+5. Create a loop that makes each new string a list item in an unordered list.
+6. Remove the previous result before printing the new one._

 ## Known Bugs